 The cruelty of one spouse towards the other is another grounds for divorce.
 The court may also grant a divorce on the grounds of adultery.

-Other grounds for divorce include if one spouse has been confined to a mental hospital for at least three years and likelihood of relapse is significant, or if a spouse is convicted of a felony and imprisoned for at least year.
+Other grounds for divorce include if one spouse has been confined to a mental hospital for at least three years and the likelihood of relapse is significant, or if a spouse is convicted of a felony and imprisoned for at least year.
 However, it doesn’t apply when a spouse was convicted based on the other spouse’s testimony.

 Texas is a community property state, meaning assets or debts obtained during the marriage have deemed the property of both spouses.
 The court divides the property in a fair and just manner, taking into consideration the rights of both spouses and any children in the marriage.

 While rare, in some cases the court may order marriage counseling.
 The counselor can then provide his or her opinion as to the chance of reconciling the relationship.
 If counseling is recommended, the court may mandate it, along with specific conditions.
 If the parents have minor children, counseling must address issues of parent-child relationships.